JojoDuke/dreamly-toonedup/ABSOLUTE_CINEMA_SETUP.md

 ## Required Steps:

 1. **Save the Template Image**:
-   - Save your absolute cinema template image as `absolute-cinema-template.jpg` in the `public/images/` directory
+   - Save your absolute cinema template image as `absolute-cinema-template.png` in the `public/images/` directory
-   - The file must be in JPG format
+   - The file must be in PNG format
-   - The file must be named exactly `absolute-cinema-template.jpg`
+   - The file must be named exactly `absolute-cinema-template.png`

 2. **How it Works**:
    - When users select "Absolute Cinema" style and click transform, the system automatically detects the special prompt